ska-telescope/ska-low-mccs-pasd/docs/src/user/field_station.rst

 ===================

-The Fieldstation Tango device is used to control the Power and Signal Distribution System components for a field station, comprising a single FNDH and 24 smartboxes.
+The Fieldstation Tango device is used to control the Power and Signal Distribution System components for a field station, comprising a single FNDH and 24 smartboxes (see :ref:`pasd-tango-devices` for an overview of the architecture).
 Most of the control and monitoring is done directly through the relevant lower level Tango devices, but the antennas can be powered on and off through this device, and the thermistor mounted on the floor of the FNDH EP Enclosure is also exposed as an attribute.

 In addition, the Fieldstation device provides a way of setting AdminMode on all PaSD components from a single place, and captures an overall health state of the field station.
 The health state is